dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

 * Better?: Or code generation form MIL will generate calls to the runtime system later (MIL with automatic memory management)?
     + Calls to the runtime system are generated only from MIL (less flexible)
 * Heap abstraction through State monad?
 Allocations by put?

+MIL as EDSL in Haskell

+Use de Bruijn representation in MIL implementation

+How to express conditionals?
+(Tolmach: explicit if, Benton: case with pairs, GRIN: if and case)

+In general: if the MIL is reach enough it is easier to add source languages, we already have low-level IR (LLVM)

+One of the things it needs to represent is A-normal form.